-GHA-Initiated Interim Re-Examinations

-Links 24 CFR 960.257; 24 CFR 966.4
+GHA-Initiated Interim Re-Examinations Links 24 CFR 960.257; 24 CFR 966.4

-The GHA will conduct interim re-certifications in each of the following instances:
+The GHA will also conduct interim re-certifications in each of the following instances:

-- Any increase or decrease in income. - Every 90 days for family declaring zero income. - For families receiving the 9allowance (EID), the GHA will conduct an interim re-examination at the start, to adjust the exclusion with any changes in income, and at the conclusion of the second 12 month exclusion period (50 percent phase-in period). - If at the time of the annual re-examination, it is not feasible to anticipate a level of income for the next 12 months (e.g. seasonal or cyclic income) the GHA will schedule an interim re-examination to coincide with the end of the period for which it is feasible to project income. - If at the time of the annual re-examination, participant-provided documents were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the GHA will conduct an interim re-examination. - The GHA may conduct an interim re-examination at any time in order to correct an error in a previous re-examination, or to investigate a participant fraud complaint.
+- Any decrease in income due to the removal of a family member, regardless if the amount of lost income meets the 3% threshold. - Until the completion of the EID program, for families receiving the allowance (EID), the GHA will conduct an interim re-examination at the start, to adjust the exclusion with any changes in income, and at the conclusion of the second 12 month exclusion period (50 percent phase-in period). - If at the time of the annual re-examination, participant-provided documents were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, the GHA will conduct an interim re-examination. - The GHA may conduct an interim re-examination at any time in order to correct an error in a previous re-examination, or to investigate a participant fraud complaint.